laxmikant-ainapure/upcxx/INSTALL.md

 cd <upcxx-source-path>
 CROSS=cray-aries-slurm ./install <upcxx-install-path>
 ```

+If using PrgEnv-cray, then version 9.0 or newer of the Cray compilers is
+required.
+This means the cce/9.0.0 or later environment module must be
+loaded, and not "cce/9.0.0-classic" (the "-classic" Cray compilers are not
+supported).

 The installer will use the `cc` and `CC` compiler aliases of the Cray
 programming environment loaded.